Glossary

 Batch transactions

 Batch Transactions allow you to view the status of batched funds, inbound or outbound.
-Transactions are batched when using a Bank Account to fund an Item, or when disbursing funds to a Bank Account or PayPal Account.
+Transactions are batched when using a Bank Account to fund an Item, or when disbursing funds to a Bank Account.

 BIN

-The bank identification number (BIN) appears as the first four to six digits of a credit card.
-The bank identification number identifies the institution issuing the card.
-It can be used to match transactions to the issuer of the card in question.
+The bank identification number (BIN) is the first four to six digits of a payment card number.
+It identifies the bank or institution that issued the card and helps link transactions to the card issuer.

 BSB